sjbowen/layers/README.md

 ### embedHotspot specific variables:
 * radius - radius in pixels of sphere that html is placed upon (so, lower is closer)
-* extraRotations - rotate embedded content in X,Y direction so no longer on surface of sphere uses strings of the form 'rotateX(#rad) rotateY(#deg)'
+* extraRotations - rotate embedded content in X,Y direction so rectangle is no longer placed tangential to surface of sphere, uses strings of the form 'rotateX(#rad) rotateY(#deg)'

-Tip: to place content vertically, rotate X equivalent to pitch of embeddedHotspot
+Tip: to place rectangle vertically, rotate X equivalent to pitch of embeddedHotspot.

-Tip: to place content horizontally, rotate X equivalent to PI/2 - pitch of embeddedHotspot
+Tip: to place rectangle horizontally, rotate X equivalent to PI/2 - pitch of embeddedHotspot.

+Tip: to rotate rectangle so that it is appears parallel with walls, rotate Y equivalent to difference between embeddedHotspot yaw and yaw when looking directly at wall.

 ### gazeSpot specific variables:
 * deviation - tolerance in radians around gazeSpot location to activate it